codice/puppet-ddf/README.md

 action.
 It is possible to extend this module with the provisioning of the various configuration files required by Karaf and DDF.**

-Once deployed, access is available via SSH to port 8101 on the remote node.
-User credentials are specified in the ${ddf_home}/etc/users.properties file.
+Once deployed, DDF access is available via SSH to port 8101 on the remote node.
+User credentials are specified in the remote ${ddf_home}/etc/users.properties file.

+---

-In order for Puppet client to download the DDF package from MACE you must add a 'wgetrc' file to the files/ subdirectory in the module and include the following:
+In order for Puppet client to download the DDF package from [MACE](http://www.macefusion.com/) you must add a 'wgetrc' file to the files/ subdirectory in the module and include the following:

 ```
 user=Your_MACE_username